black-puppydog/lykin_tutorial/part_7_latest_posts/README.md

                         fetch_posts_and_update_db(&db, peer_id, peer.latest_sequence).await;
                     }
                 }
                 // ...
             }
         }
     }
 }
 ```

-You'll notice that the same function (`fetch_posts_and_update_db()`) is called for both the `FetchAllPosts` and `FetchLatestPosts` tasks; the difference is the value passed in for the third parameter: `after_sequence`.
+You'll notice that the same function (`fetch_posts_and_update_db()`) is called by both the `FetchAllPosts` and `FetchLatestPosts` tasks; the difference is the value passed in for the third parameter: `after_sequence`.
 When fetching all posts we pass in a value of 0, while the value of `peer.latest_sequence` is passed when fetching only the latest posts.
-This relatively simple addition to our code has provided a very efficient means of syncing the latest posts from our local go-sbot instance to our key-value database.
+This relatively simple addition to our code has provided a very efficient means of syncing the latest posts from our local go-sbot instance to the key-value database.

 ### Add a Route Handler to Invoke the FetchLatestPosts Task